Alec Su: Film

 Along with his TV and film success, Su has released thirty top-selling albums, starting as a member of The Little Tigers group.
-As a solo artist he has released 14 albums, beginning in 1992 with I Only Want You to Love Me to his 2004 release Before and After.
+As a solo artist he has released 14 albums, beginning in 1992 to his 2004 release Before and After.
 In January 2012 Su performed, along with singers Daniel Chan, Aska Yang, and Will Pan, in the 2012 Fantasy Stars Chinese New Year Concert, MGM Grand Garden Arena, Las Vegas.

 In April 2017, Su announced a business partnership in the Beijing film industry with Vicki Zhao.